MvvmCross/MvvmCross/docs/_documentation/presenters/android-view-presenter.md

 - Title: Title for the ViewPager.
 It will also be used as Title for the TabLayout when using MvxTabLayoutPresentationAttribute.
 - ViewPagerResourceId: The resource id for the ViewPager that will be used as host.

+Note: If you intend to display your fragment in more than one host activity, please remember to set the property ActivityHostViewModelType on each attribute!

 ### MvxTabLayoutPresentationAttribute (AppCompat only)

 This attribute extends `MvxViewPagerFragmentPresentationAttribute`, which means you can use all the properties it provides to customize the presentation. use this attribute over a Fragment view class to display a fragment inside of a ViewPager with TabLayout and take advantage of even more customization with this property:

 - TabLayoutResourceId: The resource id for the TabLayout that will be used.

+Note: If you intend to display your fragment in more than one host activity, please remember to set the property ActivityHostViewModelType on each attribute!

 ## Views without attributes: Default values